jhollinger/occams-record/README.md

 * OccamsRecord results are **one-third the size** of ActiveRecord results.
 * OccamsRecord queries run **three to five times faster** than ActiveRecord queries.
-* When you're eager loading associations you may specify which columns to `SELECT`.
+* When eager loading associations you may specify which columns to `SELECT`.
 (This can be a significant performance boost to both your database and Rails app, on top of the above numbers.)
+* When eager loading associations you may completely customize the query (`WHERE`, `ORDER BY`, `LIMIT`, etc.)

 **What don't you give up?**